|Student Learning Outcomes -|

 - Short homework assignments posted in the Course Studio covering various topics from reflective singing exercises to listening and video watching assignments.

 |Gagne, Jeannie.
 Your Singing Voice, Berklee Press Publications; Boston; Pap/Com edition, 2012. |

 |Disciplines - |

 - Lecture presentations and classroom discussion of American musical theatre and vocal technique.

 - In-class singing of musical theatre material by students followed by instructor-guided interpretation and analysis.

 - Individual and group presentations of major projects followed by in-class discussion and analysis.

-- Supervised rehearsal of voice development exercises, songs and ensembles.
+- Small group collaborative rehearsal of voice exercises and assignments.

-- Individual and ensemble music, lyrics and script reading assignments
+- Individual and ensemble lyrics and script reading assignments

 - Self-reflective journal and/or character analysis of songs